 When do hairballs become a concern?

-“Hairballs can become a concern if there is a medical cause for the hair not passing normally, such as dehydration secondary to kidney disease, or intestinal disorders.
-Over-grooming due to anxiety can also cause abnormal hairball formation.
+“Hairballs can become a concern if there is a medical cause for the hair not passing normally, like dehydration secondary to kidney disease, or intestinal disorders.
+Also, over-grooming due to anxiety can cause abnormal hairball formation.
 In severe cases, hairballs can actually cause obstruction, requiring surgical or endoscopic removal.”

-If your cat gets hairballs, you should let your veterinarian know so that they can determine whether there is cause for concern, and perform appropriate diagnostics, such as bloodwork and x-rays, and other medical treatment as needed.
+If your cat gets hairballs, you should let your veterinarian know so that they can determine whether there is cause for concern, and perform appropriate diagnostics like bloodwork, x-rays, or other medical treatment.

 How to treat hairballs in cats